Extended Hand to Big Toe Pose A

 Alignment Cues

-- Keep standing leg strong
+- Keep the standing leg strong with a micro-bend—don't lock the knee

-- Relax shoulders away from ears
+- Keep both shoulders level and drawing down away from the ears

 Benefits

-- Improves balance and flexibility
+- Improves balance, concentration, and mental focus

-- Builds core strength
+- Develops core strength and stability

 Modifications

-- Use strap around foot
+- Use a yoga strap around the foot if you can't reach the toe

 Variations